openshift/ocm-container/README.md

 oc version >> report.txt
 ```

-We can run that on-container with the following script:
+We can run that on-container with the following script which runs on the host (~/myproject/on-host.sh):
 ```
+cat ~/myproject/on-host.sh
 #!/bin/bash

 while read -r cluster_id